2 World Trade Center: Initial construction

 The initial design by Norman Foster featured a diamond-shaped crown that sloped towards the memorial.

 Excavation for 200 Greenwich Street commenced in 2008, at which point the building was scheduled to be completed sometime between 2012 and 2016.
 By May 2009, the Port Authority was seeking to reduce the size of 2 and 3 WTC and postpone the construction of 5 WTC, citing the Great Recession and disagreements with Silverstein.
 The developer had requested that the Port Authority fund two of the towers, but the agency wanted to take control of the 3 WTC site and was willing to provide funding for only one tower.
 New York City mayor Michael Bloomberg attempted to mediate the dispute with little success.
 In July 2009, Silverstein wrote a letter to the development's stakeholders, recommending that the dispute go to arbitration.
 Silverstein officially requested arbitration the next month.
 He requested that the Port Authority pay $2.7 billion in damages.
 An arbitration panel ruled in January 2010 that the agency did not owe him any damages.
 However, the panel also voided a clause that would have forced Silverstein to hand over the towers to Port Authority if they were not completed by 2014.

 As part of the arbitration process, Silverstein requested a $2.6 billion tax-free bond issue for the redevelopment of the World Trade Center site.
 The New York state government approved the bond issue in December 2009, though the construction of 2 and 3 WTC remained on hold.
 In February 2010, Silverstein proposed constructing 3 WTC and delaying plans for 2 WTC, a move that was expected to save $262 million in the short term.
 The next month, the PANYNJ and the city and state governments of New York agreed to fund $600 million for 3 WTC's construction after Silverstein had found tenants for at least 40000 ft2 of the space.
 Silverstein would build the first five stories by 2013 if he were unable to finance the project and lease the office space.
 PANYNJ board members from New Jersey acquiesced to the deal with Silverstein, but only on the condition that the agency also fund a reconstruction of the Bayonne Bridge.

 Tower 2 foundation work began on June 1, 2010, but construction was halted in August 2012.
 The street-level foundation was finished by November 2012 and construction of everything up to street level was completed in mid-2013.
-The rest of the building, however, has yet to be built unless tenants for Tower 2 could be found.
-Larry Silverstein said in a 2019 interview that he was considering building the tower without a signed tenant.
-He stated, "For all intents and purposes, it wouldn't be a bad idea to start on Tower 2 because it won't be finished until about 2022, 2023."
+The rest of the building, however, was yet to be built unless tenants for Tower 2 could be found.